barecheck/preview-deployment-action/README.md

 # Preview deployment action

+> [!WARNING]
+> The action is in testing and it's not recommended to use in production environments.

+The work you can find here is inspired by Vercel Preview deployments and this is an attempt to create great Pull requests review experience if you are already deploying your website to AWS S3.

 Github Action to deploy your static website on AWS S3.
 The action is only availabke to use as part of your Pull request workflow and does the following: